Multifunction, Fanned & Conventional Ovens

 Invented in 1945, the first fanned ovens were introduced into the US airline industry, in order to prepare hot meals more quickly.
 The Maxson Whirlwind Oven did this an impressive 25% quicker, but the domestic fanned oven didn't really begin to develop until the 1960's, with it gathering pace within the UK in the 1980's.

 A fanned oven consists of a fan that is designed to circulate air around the cavity and the food.
-The fan distributes the heat in order to cook the food as evenly as possible, often in less time and at a lower temperature, giving you better results and perfect for batch cooking.
+The fan distributes the heat in order to cook the food as evenly as possible, often in less time and at a lower temperature, giving you the best results and perfect for batch cooking.
 This has various advantages over a conventional oven:

-• Some fanned ovens even allow you to use the fan without the heating element, meaning it is a great way to defrost any meats or other frozen food.
+- Some fanned ovens even allow you to use the fan without the heating element, meaning it is a great way to defrost any meats or other frozen food.

 Many multifunction ovens also include additional features and functions that will suit your every cooking need, often including:

-• A defrost function is a very common feature on many multifunction ovens.
-The fan distributes unheated air so that it won’t accidentally start to cook the food.
+- A defrost function is a very common feature on many multifunction ovens.
+The fan distributes unheated air so that it won't accidentally start to cook the food.

-• Browning functions that perfectly brown or toast your dishes.
+- Browning functions that perfectly brown or toast your dishes.

-• Base heat functions utilising only the lower element to bring a slow cooking style required for specific dishes.
+- Base heat functions utilising only the lower element to bring a slow cooking style required for specific dishes.
 It is also ideal for giving your pizza the perfect crispy base.

-• Rapid response means that the oven heats up much faster than a regular gas oven.
+- Rapid response means that the oven heats up much faster than a regular gas oven.

 Fanned Grilling